Vindexus/HeresyWorld/classes/assassin.md

 ### Unsuspecting Strike

-When you **get close to your target to make a surprise attack**, roll+DEX if you use stealth or speed, or coll+CHA if you use deception or charm.
+When you **get close to your target to make a surprise attack**, roll+DEX if you use stealth or speed, or roll+CHA if you use deception or charm.
 On a 10+ choose two.
 On a 7-9 choose one.